milnuma/milnuma.github.io/index.md

 → Resume work: Permissions restored
 → Leave: All permissions ended

-Authority is not simply ON/OFF.
+Authority is not simply ON or OFF.

 It changes dynamically based on:

 - Action

 - State

 - Time

-Yet the structure remains stable.
+Yet, no matter how complex these changes become, the overall structure remains stable.

+Even changes beyond human intuition do not break the system.

 ---